Frequently Asked Questions – New York

-A: Yes, class groups are determined solely by grade level, so students will only be with others kids in their same grade level.
+A: Method Acting classes and electives are determined solely by grade level.
 The Kids Program is separated into three groups: Group A (Grades

 A: All of the Young Actors at Strasberg Faculty are accomplished actors and teachers.
 Most have been teaching in the Young Actors program for years, and many have been teaching in the

 program for decades.
 Many teach in the adult programs at the Institute, and several teach in the NYU Strasberg Studio program as well.
 To read more about each individual Faculty member,